Find Affordable College Courses

 Buffalo, NY

-You’ll be in good company if you decide to attend University at Buffalo.
-It ranked #2 on our 2023 Most Popular General Biology Bachelor’s Degree Schools in New York list.
-Located in the suburb of Buffalo, University at Buffalo is a public school with a very large student population.
+The in-demand bachelor’s degree programs at University at Buffalo helped the school earn the #2 place on this year’s ranking of the most popular general biology schools in New York.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a very large student population.

 Of the 323 students majoring in biology at University at Buffalo, 38% are male and 62% are female.